ringcentral/integration-blog/_posts/2019-03-30-build-js-library-with-webpack-ringcentral-c2d.md

 #### NPM

-Now we have our library ready, so we need to publish it to make developer easy to install it.
-[NPM](https://www.npmjs.com/) is package manager for javascript.
+Now we have our library ready, so we need to publish it to make it easy for developer to install it.
+[NPM](https://www.npmjs.com/) is the package manager for javascript.
 We can use `npm publish` command to publish our package with `package.json`.
-Before we publish, we need to make sure our codes in `NPM` is compiled.
+Before we publish, we need to make sure our code is compiled.

 Add `prepublish` script in `package.json`: